 #10 U2 – With or Without You

-Streams (Spotify): 787 Million
+Streams (Spotify): 902.0 Million

-The song itself, which became the band’s first US number one, is big.
+The song itself, which became the band’s first US #1, is big.
 Bigger than big.
 If E.T. landed tomorrow with an unquenchable thirst to understand Earth’s culture, you could probably use this song as the blueprint for stadium rock.
 It’s U2 in distilled form, with Bono switching between his distinctive croon and his equally distinctive wail at will, all the while delivering a particularly compelling lyric about, what else, a complicated love story.
 The band is in widescreen mode, filling your eardrums, whatever room you happen to be in and probably the horizon with that deceptively simple staccato style.

-Trivia: The song also has an oddly prominent standing in the world of television sit-coms, appearing in both F.R.I.E.N.D.S and The Office (US).
+Trivia: The song also has an oddly prominent standing in the world of television sitcoms, appearing in both “Friends” and “The Office” (US).

 #9 Elton John – Bennie and the Jets

-Streams (Spotify): 335 Million
+Streams (Spotify): 395.8 Million

-‘Goodbye Yellow Brick Road’ is, without a doubt, Elton John’s biggest and best album, with over 31 million units sold.
-So although you could make a convincing argument for him having better or more noteworthy singles, we’ve gone with this, his second Billboard Hot 100 No.1, as our pick.
+Goodbye Yellow Brick Road is, without a doubt, Elton John’s biggest and best album, with over 31 million units sold.
+This is why his second Billboard Hot 100 #1 comes in at #9.

 Trivia: The crowd sounds heard throughout are lifted from two concerts, one of Elton John’s own, and another from Jimi Hendrix.

-#8 Led Zeppelin – Stairway to Heaven
+#7 Led Zeppelin – Stairway to Heaven

-Streams (Spotify): 769 Million
+Streams (Spotify): 870.6 Million

-Led Zeppelin is a band that trades on their aura almost as much as their music.
-From the Olympian, and strongly refuted, tales committed to print in the salacious (and very addictive) 1985 book, ‘Hammer of the Gods’, to the frequent and adoring references to them in film and TV, including ‘Wayne’s World’, ‘Almost Famous’ and, of course, ‘This is Spinal Tap’, they cast a huge shadow.
+Led Zeppelin are a band that trades on their mystique almost as much as their music.
+From the Olympian—and strongly refuted—tales committed to print in the salacious (and very addictive) 1985 book, Hammer of the Gods to the frequent and adoring references to them in film and TV, including Wayne’s World, Almost Famous and, of course, This is Spinal Tap, they cast a huge shadow.

-#7 Pink Floyd – Money
+#6 Pink Floyd – Money

-Streams (Spotify): 394 Million
+Streams (Spotify): 448.8 Million

-‘Money’, the album’s lead single, is an astonishing piece of work.
-A commentary on the insatiable greed for wealth set over a six-minute funk workout, complete with looped sound effects, guitar lines and interviews with the band’s crew and staff, the track is underpinned by one of the all-time great guitar recordings.
-On paper it sounds, at best, baffling, or, at worst, unlistenable.
-What really sets it apart, and proves beyond any doubt that this is a work of genius, is that it not only works, but also reaches pop-music levels of approachability.
-Come in, welcome to high life, don’t worry about all that chaos in the background, just groove out.
-It’s just ‘Money’, baby.
+“Money”, the album’s lead single, is an astonishing piece of work—a commentary on insatiable greed set to a six-minute funk workout, complete with looped sound effects, guitar lines and interviews with the band’s crew and staff.
+On paper it sounds, at best, baffling; at worst, unlistenable.
+But it works, even reaching pop-music levels of approachability.
+“Come in,” it seems to say to its listeners.
+“Welcome to the high life, don’t worry about all that chaos in the background, just groove out.
+It’s just ‘Money’, baby.”

 #5 Madonna – Papa Don’t Preach

-Streams (Spotify): 89 Million
+Streams (Spotify): 113.6 Million